Community Standards

 > So Wusoup will **regularly verify email address ownership**, and any accounts failing (re)verification will be suspended to prevent abuse and noise.

-## YOU protect Wusoup's values
+## YOU protect Wusoup's mission

-[[About/Manifesto#Core values|Wusoup's values]] are rare, and worth protecting.
+[[About/Mission|Wusoup's mission]] is rare, and worth protecting.
 We can make this a really special place, and _keep it_ special.
+But this only works if we **believe it can work**, and if we **make it work**.

-Please **don't tolerate sketchy behaviour**.
+Please **don't tolerate sketchy behaviour**!
 That just attracts more.

-If we want this place to be a refuge from the usual internet garbage, we need to jointly decide to **set high standards** and **hold people to them**.
+If we want this place to be a refuge from the usual internet garbage, we need to jointly decide to **set high standards** and **hold people to them**!

 - Does someone appear to be underage (even if well-meaning)?